The Right Way To Install & Spread Pine Straw

 The answer is fairly simple.

-I spent several years in the lawn maintenance and landscaping business before going into the nursery business so can tell you the technique we always used when installing pine straw on the properties we maintained.
+I spent almost two decades in the lawn maintenance and landscaping business so can provide you with the simple installation technique we always used to satisfy our descriminating customers when installing pine straw on the many residential and commercial properties we maintained.

 Regarding the type of pine straw you use, it doesn't matter as both can be tucked to get that finished look.
-That being said, long needle pine straw is fluffier, not to mention the prettier color holds 5 times longer and it doesn't decompose as rapidly.
+That being said, long needle pine straw is by far the best of the bunch.
+It comes from the southern longleaf pine tree.
+Its needles are much longer (up to 18 inches), much brighter in color (orange instead of brown), and the needles contain more resin.
+The result is a pine straw mulch that holds its color 5 times longer than other types, a fluffier appearance that "tucks" better, and a resin content that significantly reduces decomposition.
 Needless to say, when and if available, I ALWAYS use long needle pine straw.

 That's about all there is to it!